 What Deductions Can Career Streamers Claim?

 If you are streaming to build a career, you might be able to deduct (at least a portion of) purchases and services.
-Here are typical claimed expenses:
+Here are typical claimed expenses that may work for tax deductions on your tax form:

 Most of the equipment used for streaming may be deductible.
 Any equipment that is used solely for the operation of the business is deductible.
 This may include cameras, microphones, computers, desks, or any other piece of equipment as long as it is only used for streaming activities.